 Course Description/Overview/Welcome Statement

 In this class, we will study literature, the writing process, argument, grammar, and vocabulary.
 We will practice different types of writing and read at least two novels/plays out loud in class.
 Students will also read books of their own choice during independent reading time, both in class and on their own time.
-We will partly be using a new textbook and curriculum in English classes this year that the district just purchased called My Perspectives by Pearson publishers.
+We will partly be using a new textbook and curriculum in English classes this year called My Perspectives by Pearson publishers.
 At the end of this class, students should be able to write coherent essays (mainly argumentative), read and understand complex texts, and further enjoy the process of reading and writing.

 The learning expectations are based on the state core for English 11.
 For example,